CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 * Scan
   * Occupacy with block size
-    * Block size needs to be 2^n: pick 128 based on graph prediction, occupacy goes from 33.3% to 41.28%
+    * Block size needs to be `2^n`: pick 128 based on graph prediction, occupacy goes from 33.3% to 41.28%
-  * Occupacy with register counts
-    * Wasn't able to reduce register count, but reduced execution time.
+  * Occupacy with register counts: wasn't able to reduce register count, but reduced execution time.
     * Remove shorthand variable for `threadIdx.x`:
       * No effect (should have used one less register).
     * Store `threadIdx-1` to avoid repetitive calculations:
       * No effect on registers
       * Reduced execution time from ~7700 to ~4000 microsec.
     * Change loop ceiling `ilog2ceil(n)` to a compile-time constant:
       * No visible effect, but two less calculations per thread.
     * Pre-populate `2^d` values in shared memory:
       * No effect on registers
       * Reduced execution time from ~4000 to ~330 microsec.
-    * Conclusion:
+    * *Conclusion*:
       * Execution time: dropped from ~7700 to ~330 microsec; 2300% speed up.
-      * Trade-off on achieved occupacy: dropped from 41.28% to 40.6%
+      * Trade-off: achieved occupacy dropped from 41.28% to 40.6%
 * Scan scatter (stream compaction)
   * Pre-cache data in shared memory:
     * Reduced global memory replay overhead: dropped from 50% to 24.3%